aditi-gosain/woc-ml/README.md

 ### Takeaways

 I learned a lot over the course of this project.
-I started out as a complete beginner, with only basic knowledge of python.
+I started out as a complete beginner, with only basic knowledge of Python.
 This project has helped me get started in the field of machine learning and I'm looking forward to taking up more such projects in the future.